Comprehensive Shopify Metafields Guide: a Complete Walkthrough in 2026

 4. Click Save.

-• Use the Shopify Metafields API or GraphQL (shopify graphql metafields) for advanced bulk updates
+• Shopify Metafields API or GraphQL (shopify graphql metafields) for advanced bulk updates

-This is perfect for merchants with hundreds or thousands of SKUs.
+These tools are especially useful for stores managing hundreds or thousands of SKUs.

 How to Display Metafields on Your Storefront

-5. Pick the metafield you want to display.
+• Choose the template you want to modify

 {{ product.metafields.custom.product_specs }}